rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     Take note of the value of the process ID (PID) of the agent in your output.

 3. Run the `ssh-add` program to list the fingerprints of all [public/private] identities currently represented by the agent.
-TYpe:
+Type:

     ```bash
     [ying@localhost ~]$ ssh-add -l